RyBrockers/Cruise-Ship/README.md

-Manchester Codes Challenge.
+# Manchester Codes Challenge.

-Create a UI for a Cruise Ships application showing various ports and ships Docking and leavinf these ports.
+Create a UI for a Cruise Ships applicationhg.